adversinc/node-sandbox-ex/README.md

 About
 -----
-node-sandbox is a safe way of running untrusted code outside of your application's node process.
+node-sandbox is a way of running untrusted code outside of your application's node process.
 You can interface with code running in the sandbox via RPC (or any library that works over the node `Stream` API).

-You can specify which modules the sandbox can `require()`, or you can disable `require()` altogether.
-Just be sure something like `net.Socket` isn't accessible via the modules you import!
+Note that at the moment, the only protection is that the code is run in a separate process, and that the process is prevented from loading certain C bindings used by core modules.
+In the future, there will be container plugins available to block off functionality to the process itself (eg FS access, ability to open sockets, etc.) Containment will be done on the OS-level to reduce the attack surface of the sandbox.

-NOTE: this library is still unfinished!
-It will be functional very soon!
+Note that the method of containment used by the sandbox is far from bulletproof, and there is a very real possibility that malicious code could break out of the sandbox.
+In the future we will be working on improving it, but it will never be perfect.

 License
 -------